Preprojective algebra structure on skew-group algebras: Preprojective algebra structure on skew-group algebras

 \end{definition}

-\begin{theorem}[See, e.g., \cite{GMV02}] Let $G$ be a finite subgroup of $GL(n, k)$, then $R\#G$ is Morita equivalent to $kM_G/\langle M \rangle$, where $M_G$ is the McKay quiver of $G$ and $M$ is the $kG$-bimodule of relations induced from the commutativity relations in $R$. \end{theorem}
+\begin{theorem}[See, e.g., {\cite[Theorem 1.8]{GMV02}}] Let $G$ be a finite subgroup of $GL(n, k)$, then $R\#G$ is Morita equivalent to $kQ_G/\langle M \rangle$, where $Q_G$ is the McKay quiver of $G$ and $\langle M \rangle$ is the $kG$-bimodule of relations induced from the commutativity relations in $R$. \end{theorem}

-When $G$ is abelian, the Morita equivalence is an isomorphism, since $R\#G$ is then basic.
-There is then an explicit correspondence between the arrows in $M_G$ and the variables in $R$.\\
+When $G$ is abelian, the Morita equivalence is an isomorphism, since $R\#G$ is basic.
+There is then an explicit correspondence between the arrows in $Q_G$ and the variables in $R$.
 In this case, we have a description of the McKay quiver of $G$.
-The group is simultaneously diagonalizable so we can assume that all its elements are diagonal matrices.
-Let $\rho_i: G\to k^*$ be defined as $\rho_i(g)=\alpha_i$, where $\alpha_i$ is the $i^{\mbox{th}}$ diagonal element of $g$, for $i = 1, \ldots, n$.
+The group is simultaneously diagonalizable, so we can assume up to conjugacy that all its elements are diagonal matrices.
+Let $\rho_i: G\to k^*$ be defined as $\rho_i(g)=\alpha_i$, where $\alpha_i$ is the $i$-th diagonal element of $g$, for $i = 1, \ldots, n$.
 Then the McKay quiver of $G$ is described as follows.